envico801/anki-owasp-top-10/README.md

 Q:: How can resource consumption be limited to prevent insecure design?
 A:: Resource consumption can be limited by user or service to prevent excessive resource usage that could lead to insecure design.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is associated with this situation?

+A credential recovery workflow might include “questions and answers,” which is prohibited by NIST 800-63b, the OWASP ASVS, and the OWASP Top 10.
+Questions and answers cannot be trusted as evidence of identity as more than one person can know the answers, which is why they are prohibited.
+Such code should be removed and replaced with a more secure design.
+A:: A04 Insecure Design

+Q:: Can you identify the type of attack happening here?

+A cinema chain allows group booking discounts and has a maximum of fifteen attendees before requiring a deposit.
+Attackers could threat model this flow and test if they could book six hundred seats and all cinemas at once in a few requests, causing a massive loss of income.
+A:: A04 Insecure Design

+Q:: What kind of attack is described in this situation?

+A retail chain’s e-commerce website does not have protection against bots run by scalpers buying high-end video cards to resell on auction websites.
+This creates terrible publicity for the video card makers and retail chain owners and enduring bad blood with enthusiasts who cannot obtain these cards at any price.
+Careful anti-bot design and domain logic rules, such as purchases made within a few seconds of availability, might identify inauthentic purchases and reject such transactions.
+A:: A04 Insecure Design

 ### Part VI - A05:2021-Security Misconfiguration

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_Security_Misconfiguration.png)